iyudintsev/glasses_detector/README.md

 1) In the folder `models`, you should run the script `get_shape_predictor.sh` to get the model from `dlib` for obtaining landmarks on a face.

 **You can use the trained model directly.
-The detail is on step 5**
+The detail is at step 5**

 2) Next, you should make the folder `data` in the main directory of the project (`mkdir data`).
 Download two files [`list_attr_celeba.txt`](https://drive.google.com/drive/folders/0B7EVK8r0v71pOC0wOVZlQnFfaGs) and
 [`img_aligh_celeba.zip`](https://drive.google.com/drive/folders/0B7EVK8r0v71pTUZsaXdaSnZBZzg) into the `data` directory.
 Unzip the archive `unzip img_aligh_celeba.zip`.